axgraf/transposonCount/README.md

 ## Parameters

 `--left_flanking_sequence`: Sequence that flanks the left-hand side of the barcode sequence.
-The sequence is searched from the beginnig of the reads.
-If the sequence is found, the firt part up to the end of the flanking sequence of the read is ignored for barcode identification.
+The sequence is searched from the beginning of the reads.
+If the sequence is found, the first part up to the end of the flanking sequence of the read is ignored for barcode identification.

 `--right_flanking_sequence`: Sequence that flanks the right-hand side of the barcode sequence.
-The sequence to search from the beginnig of the reads.
+The sequence to search from the beginning of the reads.
 If the sequence is found, the part up to the end of the read is ignored for barcode identification.

 `--fraction_discard_gene_5_end`: Define the fraction (0.0 - 1.0) of the 5'-end that is discarded for barcode assignment and read counting.
 Ignored for intergenic regions.